 Places of tourist attractions speak basic English, while Hindi is spoken and understood in all states.
 Rajasthan people speak Rajasthani and Hindi, Maharashtrians speak Marathi, and Goans Konkani while people from Gujarat and the union territories speak Gujarati.

 In Gujarat you will find mostly vegetarian, Rajasthani food is similar to Gujarati while Maharashtra and Goa are famous for their seafood.
 Their main religion followed in Hinduism smaller groups is Muslims, Christians, Parsees, and Jains.

 Maharashtrian culture is derived from the ancient Maratha Empire and many places in Maharastra are named after its founder Shivaji.
-Bollywood industry has a huge impact on the culture and lifestyle of Indians, and the industry is primarily located in Mumbai.
+The Bollywood industry has a huge impact on the culture and lifestyle of Indians, and the industry is primarily located in Mumbai.

 Gujarati culture is a blend of Indian culture and Parsis influence.
 Goan culture is a blend of Indian and Portuguese cultures.
-Ganesh Chaturthi is a popular festival of Maharashtra, while Rann Utsav and Garba festival of Gujarat are popular worldwide.
+Ganesh Chaturthi is a popular festival in Maharashtra, while the Rann Utsav and Garba festival of Gujarat are popular worldwide.

 Culture of Southern Indian states

 Indian southern states include Andhra Pradesh, Karnataka, Kerala, Telangana, and Tamil Nadu and are known for their rich cultural heritage.
-The Dances, colorful fairs and festivals, cuisines, Ayurveda and natural beauty brings the richness in South Indian culture.
+The Dances, colorful fairs and festivals, cuisines, Ayurveda, and natural beauty bring richness to South Indian culture.

-The main attraction of South Indian states are beaches, backwaters, Ayurveda, Hill stations, especially Kerala is famous worldwide among tourist for Ayurveda therapy.
+The main attraction of South Indian states are beaches, backwaters, Ayurveda, Hill stations, especially Kerala is famous worldwide among tourists for Ayurveda therapy.
 The main languages spoken are Tamil, Kannada, Malayalam, and Telugu.
 English is also popularly spoken here and these states bear the highest literacy rate in the country.